Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 The beauty of Taylor Lake

 Snowshoeing in Banff National Park is a fun, invigorating way to spend time outdoors in winter.
 It’s hard to beat rosy cheeks and the glow you get after a few hours outdoors in Mother Nature.
-In Banff, there are loads of trails to choose from – including some that will get your heart pounding for hours at a time.
-Don’t worry though.
-There are plenty of easy, family-friendly options for those of you who just want to break up the day and get out for an hour or two.
-Some of the popular Banff snowshoe trails like Tunnel Mountain tend to get packed down quickly so there are times microspikes make more sense than snowshoes.
-Take both just in case.
+In Banff, there are loads of snowshoeing trails to choose from – including some that will get your heart pounding for hours at a time.

 This post includes some affiliate links.
-If you make a qualifying purchase through one of these links, I may receive a small percentage of the sale at no extra cost to you.
-Thank you for your support.
+If you make a qualifying purchase through one of these links, I will receive a small percentage of the sale at no extra cost to you.
+Thank you very much for your support.

-Summary of best places to go snowshoeing in Banff
+Before you go snowshoeing in Banff

 The Ink Pots maintain a temperature of 4C year round